albert-gee/old-macdonald/Writerside/topics/CHIP-Tool.md

 ## Commissioning

+This section describes the [Matter commissioning](Matter.md#commissioning) using CHIP Tool.

 The following command should be run on the Commissionee to print the static configuration that includes the **PIN code** and **Discriminator** (_0xf00_ is _3840_ in decimal):